Editorial Instructions

 I. General Information

-1. The Editors welcome theoretical, empirical, and methodological papers relating to any field or area of interest in qualitative sociology, previously unpublished and not submitted for publication in another journal.
+1. The Editors accepts for publication theoretical, empirical and methodological works, as well as data papers and classic research articles with data documentation (data articles) as a supplement, relating to all fields and areas of interest in qualitative sociology, previously unpublished and not submitted for publication in another journal.

 2. Please submit the papers to the Editor's email address: psj.redakcja@gmail.com.
 The papers should be submitted anonymously, with a separate page including the Author(s) name, affiliation, ORCID number, source of funding for the manuscript (e.g. grant), institutional mailing address with e-mail address, and a brief note (approximately 300 characters including spaces), indicating the author(s) degree (title), current position, and research interests.